RangerRhino23/Stop-The-Infection/README.md

 Stop the Infection!
 This world is being destroyed by a green virus that spreads.
 Get close to and destroy the green goo as quick as you can!

 This game was created during a fun game competition where Itsbailey and me had to create a game with a theme in 2 hours.
+The game theme was "Its Spreading!"

 You can reach RangerRhino23 by their socials: